Friday, May 23, 2025

 • Review answers together.

-• Use flashcards or name tags for figures like Noah, Abraham, Moses, Ruth, David and others
+• Use flashcards or name tags for figures such as Abraham, David, Deborah, Hagar, Moses, Noah, Ruth, Samson and Sarah

 • Children take turns matching characters with their stories or symbols

-5. Connecting the Old Testament to Jesus (5 min)
+5. Connecting the Old Testament to Jesus: (5 minutes):

 • Explain that the whole Old Testament prepares the way for Jesus

 • Use a simple analogy: “The Old Testament is the beginning of God’s love letter.
-Jesus is the fulfilment.”
+Jesus is the fulfilment of the prophecies.”

 Option B (older children): write a short reflection: “If you could meet one person from the Old Testament, who would it be and why?”